 Wikipedia’s definition of a start-up: “An entrepreneurial venture which is typically a newly emerged, fast-growing business that aims to meet a marketplace need by developing or offering an innovative product, process or service.”

 In the late 1990s, some of the billion dollar internet-based companies were founded during the dot-com bubble.
-These are now household names, and in the news last month Apple (which nearly became bankrupt in the 1990s) became a trillion-dollar company hitting a market capitalisation that is bigger than the GDP’s in all but 15 countries.
+These are now household names, and in the news last month Apple (which nearly became bankrupt in the 1990s) became a trillion-dollar company hitting a market capitalization that is bigger than the GDP’s in all but 15 countries.
 And how did they get started?
 In a garage.
-Any entrepreneur will tell you the journey is never stable, the product will need constant reinvention, failure needs to be overcome swiftly, money will be scarce, but hard work and unwavering dedication can lead to huge success as we know today.
+Any successful entrepreneur or businessman similar to Andrew Defrancesco will tell you the journey is never stable, the product will need constant reinvention, failure needs to be overcome swiftly, money will be scarce, but hard work and unwavering dedication can lead to huge success as we know today.

 Maintaining and ensuring the survival of start-ups is essential even as it becomes harder to innovate before being swallowed up by the rulers of the tech universe.
+Every cent count for start-ups and insurance companies like firstbusinessprotection.co.uk are willing to protect and help small businesses achieve their financial goals.
 Start-ups emerged as thought leaders in the business world changing office culture in an endless number of positive ways including social responsibility in their business models, as you can see in this web site, diversity and empowerment, project and results driven work as a few examples of the changes being adopted.
 Another boom for entrepreneurship referred to as the ‘Gig Economy’ is freelance or on-demand work which is creating a huge impact on small businesses.
 In the US alone there has been a 42% rise as the flexibility for start-ups to sub contract makes it financially more sensible at the same time enabling the hiring of talent for individual business needs.
 A report by Lawrence Katz of Harvard and Alan Krueger at Princeton established that in the past decade the alternative work category increased the net job growth by 94% due to the rise of contracting freelance work.